kwyse/personal-website/content/posts/grokking-ecs.md

 entity moving across the screen.
 We'll use SDL2 for events, rendering and window management.

-The following application was build with these crates:
+The following application was built with these crates:

 * sdl2 (0.31.0)
 * specs (0.10.0)